mrtoaf/BOMoculars/README.md

 • **Components Table:** Lists each component with its supplier name, component name, version, unique identifiers (purl and cpe), and dependency relationships.

-• **Visual Indicators:** Highlights missing or “N/A” values with a red background for easy identification.
+• **NTIA Minimum Elements Checker:** Highlights missing or “N/A” values with a red background for easy identification.

 How to Run
 ----------